Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Introduction

 The strategies we discussed above are based on static (time-independent) barriers, meaning they rely on time-independent control mechanisms that result in unitary dynamics and energy conservation throughout evolution.
 Moreover, even though they can reshape the transmission by modifying the matching conditions at the barrier interfaces and offer angle- or energy-selective filtering, they cannot open inelastic channels or introduce controlled loss or gain mechanisms.
 Furthermore, this limitation has been overcome in graphene, where the normally incident mode is protected by chirality in an elastic scattering problem, leading to the absence of robust switch-off by a purely electrostatic barrier.
 Therefore, examining this problem in the time domain may expand the scope of this control.
 When the barrier becomes time-dependent and the scattering becomes inelastic due to the exchange of carriers' energy with the drive, additional channels can open.
+This regime has been extensively studied for periodically driven barriers through the Tien–Gordon (photon-assisted tunneling) mechanism, where an ac gate opens Floquet sidebands while coherent transport remains unitary \cite{PhysRevB.75.035305,PhysRevB.87.125422}.
+In contrast, the present work considers stochastic Gaussian white-noise modulation, which, after averaging over noise, leads to an effective Lindblad description with dissipation rather than coherent sideband formation.

 A well-known approach to controlling quantum devices in the time domain is Floquet engineering.
 Here, system parameters are modulated periodically in time \cite{Eckardt2017,Bukov2015}.
 This periodic driving can effectively reshape band structures and open gaps in ways that are hard to achieve with equilibrium strategies \cite{Eckardt2017,Bukov2015}.
 A famous example is graphene subjected to circularly polarized light, which induces a non-zero gap and generates a Hall response even in the absence of an external magnetic field \cite{OkaAoki2009}.
 Periodic driving has been proposed as a knob to renormalize interlayer couplings and thereby tune the effective magic-angle physics of twisted bilayer graphene \cite{Vogl2020}.
+More broadly, our work belongs to the growing field of time-dependent quantum transport, where periodic driving, pumping, and other nonequilibrium protocols are used to control electronic transport; for a recent overview, see Ref.~\cite{Acciai2025}.

 Although Floquet driving offers a powerful way to design effective band structures, it still imposes strict constraints where the dynamics are structured around a single driving frequency and its harmonics.
 Another interesting time domain protocol is to include random temporal modifications -noise.
 In realistic graphene devices, potential fluctuations may arise from several physical sources.
 Charge impurities or trap states in the substrate can randomly capture and release electrons, producing time-dependent Coulomb potentials that act on electrons in the graphene layer.
 In addition, electromagnetic noise in the measurement circuitry can cause fluctuations in the gate voltage controlling the barrier potential.
 These effects generate time-dependent electrostatic potentials that can be modeled as stochastic fluctuations of the barrier height.